aershov24/full-stack-interview-questions/README.md

 #### Q: Explain the basic rules of CSS Specificity
 #### Q: What the code fragment has the greater CSS specificity?
 #### Q: What is the difference between classes and IDs in CSS?
-#### Q: Whatâ€™s the difference between â€œresettingâ€ and â€œnormalizingâ€ CSS?
+#### Q: What’s the difference between “resetting” and “normalizing” CSS?
 Which would you choose, and why?
 #### Q: Describe floats and how they work
 #### Q: Describe z-index and how a stacking context is formed
 #### Q: Explain CSS sprites, and how you would implement them on a page or site.